You must have heard about the J. Paul Getty Center located in Los Angeles.

-The Center shelters one of the two Getty Museums.
-The one in the Los Angeles location specializes in pre-20th century paintings, illuminated manuscripts, drawings, sculpture, decorative arts and photography.
+The Center shelters one of the two Getty Museums (the other one is the Getty Villa).
+The one in the Los Angeles location specializes in pre-20th-century paintings, illuminated manuscripts, drawings, sculpture, decorative arts, and photography.
 At this location, a research and conservation institute operates as well.

 I can imagine some of your faces right now.
 “I don’t really like museums or enclosed spaces”, you may say.
 Even though you can’t stand a couple of hours looking at paintings, you should give the Getty a try.
 The museum is only one of the attractions in the complex.
 You can also enjoy the following if you decide to visit:

 - Amazing buildings designed by architect Richard Meier.

 - An interesting garden with creative statues and a maze made of flowers

 - A cool tram that takes you from the parking space to the actual Center.

 - The complex is located at the top of a hill.
 Therefore, the views of Los Angeles are amazing from here.